An article by Erik the Flutemaker

 $600 went to put in Electric and to buy wood for doors and windows for a house where 6 kids were left orphaned when their mom died of a twisted intestine.
 Donation through Erik the flutemaker Inc.

 March 2: Heard about a new family in need today: No beds in the house, no chairs, latrine is a mess.
-Mom is 60 years old with caring for her 16 year old girl with severe autism refuses to eat anything but rice, needs vitamins and runs into the road without clothes.
+Mom is in her 60's caring for her 16 year old girl with severe autism who refuses to eat anything but rice, needs vitamins and runs into the road without clothes.

 THIS NEED WAS MET THROUGH HEART DWELLERS MERCY FUND!!!